kenchrcum/wasabi-s3-operator/architecture/development-plan.md

 # S3 Provider Operator Development Plan (v1alpha1)

-This document defines a step-by-step plan to build a Kubernetes Operator for managing S3-compatible storage providers (Wasabi, AWS S3, MinIO, etc.) using the Kopf framework in Python.
-The operator will provide declarative management of buckets, bucket policies, and access keys across multiple S3 providers.
+This document defines the original architectural plan for building a Kubernetes Operator for managing Wasabi S3 storage using the Kopf framework in Python.
+The operator provides declarative management of buckets, bucket policies, access keys, IAM users, and IAM policies specifically optimized for Wasabi's S3-compatible API.

+**Note**: This document is maintained as historical reference.
+The operator has been completed as a Wasabi-focused implementation.

 - API Group: `s3.cloud37.dev`
 - Initial Version: `v1alpha1` (evolve to `v1beta1`/`v1` with conversion)
-- Scope: Provider, Bucket, BucketPolicy, AccessKey CRDs with provider-agnostic abstraction
+- Scope: Provider, Bucket, BucketPolicy, AccessKey, User, IAMPolicy CRDs optimized for Wasabi
 - Non-goals (for v1alpha1): complex replication, cross-region failover, advanced analytics

 ## Phase 1: Project Setup and Design